-Client: Australian Government Department of Education and Training
+Client: Australian Government Department of Education, Skills and Employment

 The Graduate Outcomes Survey (GOS) Panel maintenance is one component of the Quality Indicators for Learning and Teaching (QILT) suite of surveys.
 The GOS Panel maintenance is a contact detail form for graduates to keep their contact information up to date between the Graduate Outcomes Survey (GOS) and the Graduate Outcomes Survey – Longitudinal, the largest Australian longitudinal study of graduates.
-The research is being conducted for the Australian Government Department of Education by the Social Research Centre.
+The research is being conducted for the Australian Government Department of Education, Skills and Employment by the Social Research Centre.

 (Please click on the headings below to reveal further information.)

-The Social Research Centre is commissioned as an agent of the Australian Government Department of Education (the department) under the Higher Education Support Act 2003 to conduct the QILT suite of surveys.
+The Social Research Centre is commissioned as an agent of the Australian Government Department of Education, Skills and Employment (the department) under the Higher Education Support Act 2003 to conduct the QILT suite of surveys.

 The form takes approximately 2-3 minutes to complete.